adbaykal/Streamalitics/readme.md

 ## Contributors

-Thanks to [Gürkan Telseren](https://github.com/gurtell) Gürkan Telseren for ideas for improvement and code contribution.
+Thanks to [Gürkan Telseren](https://github.com/gurtell) for ideas for improvement and code contribution.

 ## License